go-task/task/README.md

 [![Join the chat at https://gitter.im/go-task/task](https://badges.gitter.im/go-task/task.svg)](https://gitter.im/go-task/task?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-# Task - Simple "Make" alternative
+# Task - Simple task runner / "Make" alternative

 Task is a simple tool that allows you to easily run development and build tasks.
 Task is written in Go, but can be used to develop any language.